timotheeguerin/chronus/docs/change-kinds.md

 # Change kinds

 Semver is great and understood a major for breaking changes, minor for new features and patch for bug fixes.
-However sometimes you might just want to be a little more descriptive or add extra chnage types to categorize in the changelog.
+However sometimes you might just want to be a little more descriptive or add extra change types to categorize in the changelog.

 This can be done in the config by setting `changeKinds`.s